pixelspark/catena/README.md

 ### Linux

+Building on Linux is currently not possible, due to the fact that there is no cross-platform WebSocket client implementation (the current implementation uses Starscream).
+In the future, we might be able to switch to whatever comes out of the Swift Server APIs workgroup (which intends to provide cross-platform WebSocket client suport.)

-Building on Linux should be possible (all dependencies are supported on Linux).
-First ensure Swift 3.1 is installed.
+To try and compily anyway, first ensure Swift 3.1 is installed.
 Then ensure clang and required libraries are present:

 ````
 apt install clang build-essential libsqlite3-dev libcurl4-openssl-dev openssl libssl-dev